kaeri-gg/chocolate-game/README.md

 A chocolate-themed memory advergame built with **Godot 4.6** (GDScript).
 Memorize where the chocolates appear on a 4x4 grid, then click the correct tiles before time runs out to earn discounts!
 - Developed by Kathleen Povadora.
+- Assets by Alicja.
-- Assets by Alicja and Pariya.
+- Stickers by Pariya.
 - Inspired by: Brain Buddies

 ## [Play Here](https://kaeri-gg.github.io/chocolate-game/release/)